 It’s been a while since the Thor films have had a great villain.
 Don’t get me wrong, Cate Blanchett was a force as Hela.
 However, she was primarily wasted for most of the film (in my opinion).
 As Gorr the God Butcher, Bale does not fall victim to such a problem.
 From start to finish, Bale does what Bale does best and wholly inhabits the character.
 On an unstoppable vengeful rampage, Gorr is a frightening character and one of the MCU’s better villains, thanks to Bale’s stellar performance.
 Although, it would have been nice to see more of Gorr’s god butchering happening on-screen rather than off.

 In true Waititi fashion, the film is imbued with his signature brand of comedy (and all the folly that comes with it).
 To be quite honest, most of the humour was hit or miss this time.
 While it’s on-brand for Waititi to pair comedy and plenty of emotion, at times, the jokes were very reminiscent of the ones in Ragnarok.
-I likely wouldn’t have noticed this much had I not rewatched the third film in the series in anticipation for Love and Thunder, but it was belabouring moments that had already come and gone.
+I likely wouldn’t have noticed this much had I not rewatched the third film in the series in anticipation of Love and Thunder, but it was belabouring moments that had already come and gone.
 In addition, certain jokes simply didn’t land, like the screaming goats (sorry, Toothgnasher and Toothgrinder).
 Thor’s goats are no strangers to the comic books—having been around since the ’70s—and it would have been nice to see more of their mythological background versus primarily being used for laughs.

 Unfortunately, the goats weren’t the only misplaced humour.
 A joke made at the expense of The Warriors Three, who met an untimely demise at the hands of Hela in Thor: Ragnarok, didn’t sit well with my spirit, and that is just one example of some of the comedy that seemed shoehorned into the film.
 The movie spends so much time trying to shove goofy comedy down the audience’s throat that important parts and character moments get lost.
 It can be tough to balance many opposing elements, but it can be done.
 Waititi’s Jojo Rabbit is an excellent example of this.
 For me, this is where Thor: Love and Thunder was extremely lacking—and its short runtime didn’t help the matter.